Billy Joel discography

-This is the discography of American singer-songwriter Billy Joel.
-He released 13 studio albums, six live albums, 18 compilation albums, 10 video albums, 61 singles, three promotional singles and 45 music videos.
-Throughout his career, he has sold over 150 million records worldwide, making him one of the best-selling music artists in history.
-According to Recording Industry Association of America, Joel has sold 85 million certified albums in the United States, making him the 4th best-selling solo artist of all time (behind Garth Brooks, Elvis Presley & Michael Jackson).
+American singer-songwriter Billy Joel has released 13 studio albums, seven live albums, 19 compilation albums, 10 video albums, 82 singles, three promotional singles, and 45 music videos.
+Throughout his career, he has sold more than 150 million records worldwide, making him one of the best-selling music artists in history.
+According to Recording Industry Association of America, Joel has sold 85 million certified albums in the United States, making him the 4th best-selling solo artist of all time (behind Garth Brooks, Elvis Presley and Michael Jackson).
 Billboard ranked him as the 9th Greatest male soloist of all time (19th overall).

 His compilation album Greatest Hits – Volume I & Volume II is the 2nd best-selling album by a solo artist in RIAA history, achieving 23× Platinum certification in the US (behind Thriller by Michael Jackson).
-The Stranger remains his best-selling studio album release, achieving 10× Platinum (Diamond status) in the US as well.
+The Stranger remains his best-selling studio album release, achieving 12× Platinum (Diamond status) in the US as well.
+The two-part documentary retrospective Billy Joel: And So It Goes was paired with an extensive companion soundtrack released to streaming services in July 2025.